leocello/sweet-enum/README.md

 ### Custom defined "properties"

-The custom properties are defined as an associative array to each case, via argument `custom`.
+The custom properties are defined named arguments to each case.
 The properties then are accessed by calling a method with the same name as the key used for that value.

 For example: